SherylHYX/AUROC-vs-AUPRC/README.md

 ## Batch Comparison

 In fact, average precision is NOT the same as AUPRC, and the accuracy calculated after selecting the best threshold under AUROC may NOT be as good as the accuracy given by the prediction of the baseline models.
-The codes for this is in diabetes_Sheryl_20200203.ipynb, which is a completely new file written by Sheryl from scratch.
+The codes for this is in diabetes.ipynb, which is a completely new file written by Sheryl from scratch.
 The most important part of the file that gives the comparison table is the following:

 ```python
 from sklearn.metrics import roc_auc_score, average_precision_score, f1_score, log_loss, recall_score, precision_recall_curve, auc